 (credit Einstein Museum)

 This museum is dedicated to the life of Albert Einstein, one of the world’s smartest minds ever, and certainly the most famous scientist in modern times.
-Einstein spent some part of his life in Bern, exactly between 1903 and 1909, and he worked as a patent office clerk and after as a lecturer at the University of Bern.
-These are believed to be some of Einstein’s most productive years, where he published his Annus Mirabilis papers (1905) on Brownian motion, photoelectric effect, the infamous theory of relativity and the iconic E=mc2
+Einstein spent some part of his life in Bern, exactly between 1903 and 1909.
+He worked as a patent office clerk and after as a lecturer at the University of Bern.
+These must be some of Einstein’s most productive years.
+It is when he published his Annus Mirabilis papers (1905) on Brownian motion, photoelectric effect, the infamous theory of relativity and the iconic E=mc2

 Einstein Museum portraits different aspects of his life and exhibits over 550 original items, and numerous films and animations.
-Don’t get intimidated with such collection of wisdom, as some of these animations explain to the less talented as us, his complicated theories in simpler manner :).
+Don’t let such collection of wisdom to intimidate you.
+Some of these animations explain to the less talented as us his complicated theories in simpler manner :).

-Going through this substance you will be astonished to know that Einstein had very average school reports back as a student.
-Some of the letters have unbelievable historic value, such as his letter to American President Roosevelt, warning him of German’s nuclear capabilities(1939) and his 1921 Nobel prize certificate.
+Going through this substance you will learn that Einstein had very average school reports back as a student.
+Some of the letters have unbelievable historic value.
+For example, his letter to American President Roosevelt, warning him of German’s nuclear capabilities(1939) and his 1921 Nobel prize certificate.

 The Historical museum is open from 10am to 5 pm, Tuesdays to Sundays and the entry fee is CHF 18 for Adults and CHF 8 for Children(6-16 y.o).
 The museum is found on the Helvetiaplatz just across the River Aare from the Old Town.